gorbit99/WKHelpers/README.md

   deactivated
 - `Button#setState(state)` - explicitly set the state of the button, useful if you have other methods for cancelling the attached action
+- `Button#attachDropdown(config)` - attaches a dropdown to the button
+- `Button#setDropdownContent(content)` - sets the content of the dropdown,
+  accepts either an HTML string or a node

 For more examples, check out my [Bookmark Userscript](https://greasyfork.org/scripts/441006-wk-extra-study-mover/code)